unattended-backpack/hierophant/README.md

 Hierophant will automatically manage assigning proof requests to Contemplants.
 Contemplants are running on vast.ai GPU machines.
 Magister handles deallocating bad vast.ai machines and allocating instances to ensure Hierophant always has `NUMBER_PROVERS` (from `.env`) Contemplants connected.

+## Wait, why isn't Contemplant being run locally?

+`contemplant` instances are being run on vast.ai GPU machines!
+The [magister](https://github.com/unattended-backpack/magister) process is a vast.ai API wrapper that allocated and deallocates vast.ai instances to fit the needs of Hierophant.
+These vast.ai instances run a vast.ai template that is pre-uploaded by the team and runs the `contemplant` binary for ease of use.

 # Running Hierophant manually

+If you want to use Hierophant as an SP1 prover network, it is recommended to follow the [Quickstart](#quickstart) instead of running manually.

 Make a `hierophant.toml` and fill in config values: